ros2/demos/topic_monitor/README.md

-# Visualizing the effector of QoS policies
+# Visualizing the effect of QoS policies

 This demo uses a “topic monitor” that can be used to visualize the statistics of ROS 2 topics that are publishing sequential data.

 ## Background
-Please read the [About Quality of Service Settings](https://github.com/ros2/ros2/wiki/About-Quality-of-Service-Settings) page for background information about the Quality of Service settings available in ROS 2.
+Please read the [About Quality of Service Settings](https://docs.ros.org/en/rolling/Concepts/About-Quality-of-Service-Settings.html) page for background information about the Quality of Service settings available in ROS 2.

 ## Running the demo
 To visualize the reception rate, we will use a “topic monitor” that periodically calculates the reception rate of topics with publishers of periodic, sequential data.